Dedicated to the power of conversation.

 Kelly holds a Master of Applied Studies degree in Marine Biodiversity and Conservation from Scripps Institution of Oceanography at University of California, San Diego and a B.S. in Biology and Environmental Science from Trent University.
 Kelly is a certified mediator with the City of Los Angeles and has received a professional certification in “Negotiating Effective Environmental Agreements.”
 She is an alumna of Leadership California, Class of 2018, and was a recipient of the 2010 Innovation in Technology Award from the US Institute for Environmental Conflict Resolution.

-Kelly lives with her incredible husband and semi-feral cat in Los Angeles, and relies on the wonders of Idyllwild to retreat and recharge.
-Kelly respectfully acknowledges that she lives and works on the traditional, ancestral & unceded land of the Gabrieleño-Tongva.
+Kelly lives with her incredible husband and semi-feral cat in Los Angeles, California, and relies on the wonders of Idyllwild to retreat and recharge.
+Kelly respectfully acknowledges that she works throughout the traditional, ancestral, and unceded occupied territories of California, home to nearly 200 Native Nations, including the Gabrielino/Gabrieleño Tongva Nations.

 Meaningful conversations that build lasting connections, ‘follow her nose’ walks in the woods, creating things with her hands — knitting and sewing are favs (in honour of Grandma McGee), spending time with her nephew and nieces, delightful cups of tea with a really good book, donkeys, cuddles from reluctant cats, green juice, mindfulness meditation, and flowing through a vinyasa.